-Deed Of Cross Guarantee
+Deed of Cross Guarantee

-As at 31 December 2017, Hudson Investment Group Limited, HTH Holdings Pty Ltd, Hudson Property Group Limited, HSC Property Pty Limited, Hudson Land Pty Ltd, Halloran Properties Pty Ltd as trustee for the Halloran Properties Unit Trust entered a Deed of Cross Guarantee under which each Company guarantees the debts of the others.
+As at 31 December 2019, Hudson Investment Group Limited, HTH Holdings Pty Ltd, Hudson Property Group Limited, HSC Property Pty Limited, Hudson Land Pty Ltd entered a Deed of Cross Guarantee under which each Company guarantees the debts of the others.

-By entering into the deed, the wholly-owned entities have been relieved from the requirement to prepare a financial report and Directors' report under Class Order 98/1418 (as amended by Class Order 98/2017) issued by the Australian Securities & Investments Commission.
+By entering into the deed, the wholly owned entities have been relieved from the requirement to prepare a financial report and Directors' report under Class Order 98/1418 (as amended by Class Order 98/2017) issued by the Australian Securities & Investments Commission.

 The above companies represent a 'Closed Group' for the purposes of the Class Order, and as there are no other parties to the Deed of Cross Guarantee that are controlled by Hudson Investment Group Limited, they also represent the 'Extended Closed Group'.
-These consolidated financial statements for the year ended 31 December 2017 represent those of the "Closed Group".
+These consolidated financial statements for the year ended 31 December 2019 represent those of the "Closed Group".